List of West Indies cricket captains: Women's Twenty20 International captains

 This is a complete list of every woman who has captained the West Indies in at least one twenty20 international.
-It is complete up to the fourth and final match for the team in the 2023 ICC Women's T20 World Cup.
+It is complete up to the third and final match for the team in the 2025 South Africa women's tour of the West Indies.
 In 2010 West Indies women took their first international T20 title by winning the 2010 ICC Women's Cricket Challenge.
 The first Twenty20 International involving West Indies women was played in June 2008 against Ireland in Dublin.